juliocarneiro/boilerplate-next-ts/README.md

 - `build`: creates the production build version
 - `start`: starts a simple server with the build production code
 - `lint`: runs the linter in all components and pages
-- `test`: runs jest to test all components and pages
+- `test`: runs jest in watch mode
-- `test:watch`: runs jest in watch mode
+- `test:ci`: runs jest to test all components and pages one time
 - `security`: runs snyk for search vulnerabilities
 - `security-fix`: fix vulnerabilities
 - `protect`: update libs with vulnerabilities